dsudduth/hcl2-experiment/README.md

 # HCL2 Experiment

 [HCL2](https://github.com/hashicorp/hcl2) is the second iteration of the HashiCorp Configuration Language.
-It is a powerful DSL that serves as an alternative to YAML, TOML, INI, JSON, etc. This experiment attempts to evaluate HCL2 as a possible config language for our Golang applications.
+It is a powerful DSL that serves as an alternative to YAML, TOML, INI, JSON, etc. This experiment attempts to evaluate HCL2 as a possible config language for Golang applications.

 ## Why HCL